 If you have a neurodiverse child you can access therapies and specialists outside of school, and work precisely to your child’s needs.

-And that’s what makes me believe that homeschooling is actually an excellent idea for us, no matter what comments I get.
+And that’s what makes me believe that homeschooling is actually an excellent idea for us, no matter the comments I get.

 Special thanks to Rae, Cyndall, Joanna, and Amna for contributing to this post.